 It’s a bad movie and it could repeat!

-If at any given point you hear yourself or like minded people say “What Mr. Tump meant to say…”, “This is not Venezuela”, “We will never be in that situation”, “He will be a great President, will put people first”, “He’s an outsider” or similar phrases I have to tell you that I did hear the same in 1998 when Hugo Chávez won the election by telling people what they wanted to hear, firing up the gutural most passionate disappointments against a political system that was not to the par of the times, but lacking any kind of real content behind his rhetoric & promises.
+If at any given point you hear yourself or like minded people say “What Mr. Tump meant to say…”, “This is not Venezuela”, “We will never be in that situation”, “He will be a great President, will put people first”, “He’s an outsider” or similar phrases I have to tell you that I did hear the same in 1998 when Hugo Chávez won the election by telling people what they wanted to hear, firing up the gutural most passionate disappointments against a political system that was not to par with the times, but lacking any kind of real content behind his rhetoric & promises.

 There is a chance that we might have 4 years of an unpopular presidency under Hillary Clinton, even a chance that things might not advance as much as we would like them to, but I am convinced there is real possibility that we would go backwards under a president who has no preparation or the knowledge necessary to run the country and better the life of us all.